 Those difficulties should never stop you from leveraging the power of social media to extend your professional network, connect with clients and industry influencers, and become a powerful voice within your field.
-While your company may be floundering about how and whether to enter the social media stage, you should be building your own social media presence in the following ways:
+You should be building your own social media presence in the following ways:

 Social media, when done right, should not require a large budget.
 When creating your own platform, you are the expert.
 You have your own, personalized content swimming around in your head from your own unique experiences and expertise.
-Take the time to sit down and write your own posts, giving careful thought to your target audience and the value of what you’re posting.
-Your posts should be detailed enough to provide valuable information to your readers, but not so valuable that they don’t need your or your company’s expert services!
+Take the time to strategize, giving careful thought to your target audience and the value of what you’re posting.
+Your posts should be detailed enough to provide value to your readers, but not so detailed that they don’t need your company’s expert services!

 Finally, avoid too much self-promotion.
 Think of your own experiences on social media networks.
 If you can spot self-promotion a mile away, so can your readers.
 Keep your content rich in value, and watch your community take shape.